My machine zoo already contains automated watering for my garden. With weather data and more sensors added plants do what they can do.

 The final installation looks like this:

 The rest is software.
 I am a lost fanboy to esphome.io.
 No more dealing with nasty Arduino libraries with "delay (1000);" commands.
 One YAML file to rule all the sensors!
 Integration in Home Assistant is done in a second.
+An example can be found in the download section.

 If the summer finally arrives in Germany, we will have the biggest tomatoes ever!
 Definitely!